hendriknielaender/double-trouble/data/blog/gitlab_review_apps_aws_vite.md

 Having a branch-based deployment even for simple things like a frontend change works great and enhances the workflow.
 Context switches required for performing a review are decreased.

 What we're yet to add are review environments for backend changes.
-Should we straightforward with API Gateway stages and could be another cool addition.
+Should be straightforward with API Gateway stages and could be another cool addition.